 You can possibly find some additional motivation apart from your very goal to keep you boosted to go the gym, that too at a fixed time.
 It can be anything – like some pretty girl you may find in that specific batch/timing.
 It helps.
 For me, I wanted to earn some foursquare badges.
 Having a friend to accompany you may help initially, but you certainly can’t count on that.

-5. Family/Friends' Involvement: Last and certainly not the least, involve your family members and close friends.
-Tell them about your whole plan – the goal, the deadline and how/why it’s so important to you.
-Tell them about your limitations and how you’ve always started with great zeal and then struggled to stick to it.
+5. Family/Friends' Involvement: Last and certainly not least, involve your family members and close friends.
+Tell them about your whole plan – the goal, the deadline, and how/why it’s so important to you.
+Tell them about your limitations and how you’ve always started with great zeal and then struggled to stick to them.
 If you already had strong determination, you never needed to read an article like this.

 You need someone to keep you going.
 And if you’re like me, you’d only listen to people close to you.
 Keep them prepared that you’ll most definitely fall off the wagon at some stage and it’s their lookout to get you back on track.

 You can use technology to make things better.
 Track your progress.
 There are tons of web-based tools and mobile apps to input your daily workout activities and track your progress in a graphical manner.
 I have used Health Month and Runkeeper.
 There are at least a million others.
 What is important is to know where it’s going.
 Equally important – keep your family and friends informed.
 They’re an important part of the game!